 Know more about this report: request for sample pages

 Based on capture type, the global carbon capture and storage market is segmented into pre-combustion, industrial separation, oxyfuel-combustion, and post-combustion.
-In 2019, pre-combustion segment accounted for the largest market share.
-The segment is predicted to witness decline in demand based on increasing exploration and production of oil and gas from offshore reservoirs over the forecast period.
+In 2020, the pre-combustion segment accounted for the largest market share.
+The segment is predicted to witness a decline in market demand based on increasing exploration and production of oil and gas from offshore reservoirs over the forecast period.

 On the basis of application, the global carbon capture and storage market is segmented into enhanced oil recovery, industrial, agriculture, and others.
-In 2019, EOR segment accounted for the highest share of the market.
-Fluctuating crude oil prices are also expected to drive EOR market over the next foreseeable future.
+In 2020, the EOR segment accounted for the highest share of the market.
+Fluctuating crude oil prices is also expected to drive the EOR market over the next foreseeable future.

-Ongoing investments toward research and development coupled with need to introduce economical carbon capture technologies will stimulate the U.S CCS industry.
-Furthermore, European companies are majorly focusing towards R&D and improvising EOR techniques.
-Technological advancements coupled with the introduction of several modern techniques, which utilize CO2 released in the production stage, are estimated to have immense growth prospects in near future.
+Ongoing investments toward research and development coupled with the need to introduce economical carbon capture technologies will stimulate the U.S CO2 capture and storage industry.
+Furthermore, European companies are majorly focusing on R&D and improvising EOR techniques.
+Technological advancements coupled with the introduction of several modern techniques, which utilize CO2 released in the production stage, are estimated to have immense CO2 storage growth prospects in near future.

 However, Asia Pacific is expected to observe the fastest growth during the forecast period.
-Rapid industrialization coupled with expanding oil & gas industry in Asia Pacific countries is expected to drive regional EOR market.
-This is further supported by favorable initiatives by governments of China and India to facilitate FDI and infrastructural development in oil & gas industry in the respective nations.
+Rapid industrialization coupled with expanding oil & gas industry in Asia Pacific countries is expected to drive the regional EOR market.
+This is further supported by favorable initiatives by the governments of China and India to facilitate FDI and infrastructural development in the oil & gas industry in the respective nations.

 The companies are also introducing new innovative products in the market to cater to the growing consumer demands.
 The key leading players in the market include Shell CANSOLV, AkerSolutions, Statoil, Dakota Gasification Company, Linde, Siemens AG, Fluor, Sulzer, Mitsubishi Heavy Industries, Maersk Oil, Japan CCS Co., Ltd., and HTC CO2 Systems Corp. among others.